 Tinted glasses

 Blue light is blocked by lens tints.
-Blue light scatters more easily than other colours due to its shorter wavelength, making it difficult to focus on objects.
+Blue light scatters more easily than other colors due to its shorter wavelength, making it difficult to focus on objects.
 Getting rid of blue light improves sharpness and depth perception while also reducing eye fatigue.
-These tints do cause some colour distortion, though brown/bronze lenses cause far less than the others.
+These tints do cause some color distortion, though brown/bronze lenses cause far less than the others.

 Baseball players, golfers, cyclists, and hunters frequently favour yellow and amber hues.
 The extra water vapour in the air increases the scattering of blue light in overcast and hazy conditions.
 This has a negative impact on visual acuity and depth perception.
 As a result, the eyes must work harder, resulting in eye fatigue and, in some cases, headaches.
 In these conditions, yellow and amber tints reduce the impact of blue light.